Fly.io vs Railway in 2025: which small-team backend host wins your money

 Every reference behind this piece.
 If we make a claim, it's because at least one of these said so — or we lived it ourselves.

-4. Blog r/webdev — best free tier for dev project thread — r/webdev
+- Blog r/webdev — Best free tier for a dev project with frequent deployments — r/webdev